Motor Vehicle Fuel Programs in Texas

 The following 95 counties are included in the Regional Low RVP Gasoline Program: Anderson, Angelina, Aransas, Atascosa, Austin, Bastrop, Bee, Bell, Bexar, Bosque, Bowie, Brazos, Burleson, Caldwell, Calhoun, Camp, Cass, Cherokee, Colorado, Comal, Cooke, Coryell, De Witt, Delta, Ellis, Falls, Fannin, Fayette, Franklin, Freestone, Goliad, Gonzales, Grayson, Gregg, Grimes, Guadalupe, Harrison, Hays, Henderson, Hill, Hood, Hopkins, Houston, Hunt, Jackson, Jasper, Johnson, Karnes, Kaufman, Lamar, Lavaca, Lee, Leon, Limestone, Live Oak, Madison, Marion, Matagorda, McLennan, Milam, Morris, Nacogdoches, Navarro, Newton, Nueces, Panola, Parker, Polk, Rains, Red River, Refugio, Robertson, Rockwall, Rusk, Sabine, San Jacinto, San Patricio, San Augustine, Shelby, Judge Smith, Somervell, Titus, Travis, Trinity, Tyler, Upshur, Van Zandt, Victoria, Walker, Washington, Wharton, Williamson, Wilson, Wise, and Wood Counties.

-Registration Forms for the Regional Low RVP Gasoline Program
+Registration and Reporting Forms for the Regional Low RVP Gasoline Program

-As a part of the Regional Low RVP Gasoline program, entities that supply gasoline to the 95 central and eastern counties affected by these regulations are required to register with the TCEQ.
+As a part of the Regional Low RVP Gasoline program, entities that supply gasoline to the 95 central and eastern counties affected by these regulations are required to register with the TCEQ and submit annual reports.

 These state regulations affect gasoline fuel suppliers that produce fuel for and/or import fuel into the areas affected by these regulations.
-Fuel suppliers that do not produce fuel but only distribute fuel within the affected areas and are not responsible for any fuel composition changes are not required to register.
+Fuel suppliers that do not produce fuel but only distribute fuel within the affected areas and are not responsible for any fuel composition changes are not required to register nor submit annual reports.
 However, all fuel suppliers that import fuel into the affected areas from outside these areas are required to register and are required to comply with all other aspects of these regulations.

 The instructions for completing the forms are included in the downloadable file.
 All entries should be typewritten.
 Completed forms should be mailed to the address printed on the form.